 You Don't Need to Understand AI.
 You Need a System for It.

 Here is a stat that should stop you in your tracks: only 5% of companies are generating real value from AI.
 Not 50%.
 Not even 25%.
 Five percent.
-Meanwhile, 60% of companies report minimal or no gains at all, according to BCG's 2025 research.
+Meanwhile, 60% of companies report minimal or no gains at all, according to BCG's "Widening AI Value Gap" report, which surveyed more than 1,250 firms globally in September 2025.

 Everyone has access to the same tools.
 ChatGPT, Claude, Gemini.
 They are all right there.
-So why are 95% of companies spinning their wheels while a tiny fraction is pulling ahead with 1.7x higher revenue growth and 3.6x stronger shareholder returns?
+So why are 95% of companies spinning their wheels while a tiny fraction is pulling ahead with 1.7x higher revenue growth and 3.6x three-year total shareholder returns?

 The answer is simpler than you think.